 After an initial lovestruck afternoon aboard the O2 Disc turned into a long-term affair, this one is definitely something special.
 I have loved every ride aboard this bike — from hourlong ascents to rolling TT efforts and mountain curves.
 You’ll be hard-pressed to find an equally-beautiful frame that delivers the kind of ride quality that this one delivers.
 And, that complete Black Inc cockpit with Ceramicspeed headset and bottom bracket is a huge value-add — especially when stretching to fit within a budget.

 Buy Now: Visit CompetitiveCyclist.com

 Very few bikes have impressed me as much as the O2 Disc has.
 This bike rewards the rider with nimble handling, responsive climbing, confident descending and comfort beyond its category.
-It's expensive, but on par with other bikes in its class and this one outshines every other super bike I've ridden to date.
+It's expensive, but on par with other bikes in its class.
+You'll be able to dig deeper and the bike will always respond in kind.